tamaraniac/comp-justice/_sources/conditionals_loops.rst

 =======================================
-Chapter #: Conditionals and Loops
+Chapter 4: Conditionals and Loops
 =======================================

+*Chapter written by Chloe Nguyen*

+In the previous chapters, you have explored how to map from Snap code into Python, SQL, and HTML code.
+The idea is to make sense of textual programming language based on what you know from Snap.

+In this chapter, we reverse the process.
+We are going to start with two key ideas in programming languages (textual or block-based): Conditionals and loops.
+We use both Snap and Python to provide examples.

 Section 1: Conditionals
 ::::::::::::::::::::::::::::

-Conditionals are also known as if clauses and we use them all the time to express that one thing depends on something else.
-This idea transfers to programming!
+Conditionals are also known as *if clauses* and we use them all the time to express that one thing depends on something else.
+This idea transfers to programming.

 Let's start with the "if" statement.
 If you ask someone how their day is, your answer depends on their response.
 You wouldn't say "Yay!" if someone told you that they had a bad day (hopefully).
 You would only say "Yay!" if someone says they are "Good."